-Error 429 Too Many Requests in Google Chrome is a common problem that can be often get encountered.
-This issue basically occurs when you try to make multiple requests within a certain period of time.
+Error 429 Too Many Requests in Google Chrome is a common problem that occurs from time to time.
+This error normally appears when you try to make multiple requests within a certain period of time.
 During this situation, the server does not prepare to execute all the requests or calls being created at once.
 In order to reduce the high volume of server requests that are sent in a short period of time, your device blocks the account for a while.

-And as a result, it causes different problems such as – application stop working, slow down server, and encountering error message.
-In this blog post, we come with a simple step that would help you to get rid of this error.
-However, you might experience different types of error codes but each of them represents the same thing.
+This error could also appear when the server is down either at the Web-owner or of Google.
+As a result, Google Chrome stops working or results in an error code 429.
+In this blog post, we come up with some simple workarounds that would help to get rid of this error.
+Though you might experience different types of error codes, each of them represents the same thing.
 They are as follows –

 - HTTP 429